dhis2/dashboard-app/docs/developer/develop-a-dashboard-plugin.md

 ## Step 2: Add a plugin entrypoint

-To make your custom app a form field plugin, you need to add a plugin entrypoint inside the `d2.config.js` file.
+To make your custom app a dashboard plugin, you need to add a plugin entrypoint inside the `d2.config.js` file.

 Here is an example of how you can add a plugin entrypoint: